lauritsf/Pi-Eye/README.md

 3. Put the sd card into the zero, plug it into power and one cable to your computer.
 Your computer should now be able to connect via usb-ethernet to the raspberry pi zero. (try `ssh pi@pieye-ant.local`)
 4. [Linux] Ensure in your network settings that ipv4 and ipv6 are set to 'shared to other computers' - this allows the pi to access the internet through your computer
 4. [Mac] Ensure internet sharing is turned on - this allows the pi to access the internet through your computer
+4. [Windows] Share your internet connection with the pi zero.
+This can be done by setting up a bridge connection between the pi zero and your internet connection.
 5. [Linux] Once it says 'connected', you should be able to ssh into the pi - `ssh pi@pieye-ant.local` #(note, must be lowercase)
 5. Check that the pi is able to access the internet - try `ping google.com` once you are remotely connected to the pi - if not, try restarting both the pi and the computer
 6. Install git and pip